cbcrg/tcoffee/docs/tcoffee_manual.rst

-Evaluating an Alignment according to your own Criterion
+Evaluating an alignment according to your own criterion
 =======================================================
-Establishing Your Own Criterion
+Establishing your own criterion
 -------------------------------
 Any kind of Feature can easily be turned into an evaluation grid.
 For instance, the protease sequences we have been using here have a well characterized binding site.
 A possible evaluation can be made as follows. let us consider the Swissprot annotation of the two most distantly related sequences.
 These two sequences contain the electron relay system of the proteases.
 We can use it to build an evaluation library: in P29786, the first Histidine is at position 68, while in P21844 this Histidine is on position 66.
 We can therefore build a library that will check whether these residues are properly aligned in any MSA.
 The library will look like this: